abewheel/MacrohardWordProcessor/README.md

 	It stores files in a MySQL database and uses the google-diff-match-patch library to resolve concurrent modifications of the same file.

+	To run:
+		1. Clone the repository to your machine.
+		2. Start a MySQL server
+		3. Run database.SQL found in the project root directory on the MySQL server
+		4. Run both client and server main classes
 	Main Classes:
 		Client - MacrohardWordProcessor/src/client/Client.java
 		Server - MacrohardWordProcessor/src/server/MacroHardServer.java